joker-b/botzo/dancing.md

 inline_nav: true
 ---

-_Dancing with No One_ is a product merging both years of synthetic image research and production reaching back for decades, and a history of fashion photography from my early professional years.
+_Dancing with No One_ merges years of synthetic image research and media production reaching back for decades with a history of fashion photography from my early professional years.

 Available in two forms: as an individual short-run hardcover book, or as a softcover book packaged with one of several editioned prints from the _Dancing with No One_ project.